On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Title – the name of the Campaign so you can identify it from the list.
-This is separate from the Subject of individual mailings within the campaign.
+The title is not the_Subject_ of individual mailings within the campaign.

 - Sending Priority -enter a number to prioritize what marketing emails are sent first.
-1 is a higher priority than 7.
-You may have several emails going out during the course of a day.
-If you have limits set for how many should go out, you may wish to priorities which campaigns go first.
-Work Order notices, for example, are always sent prior to Marketing messages.
+For example, 1 is a higher priority than 7.
+You may have several emails going out during the day.
+If you have limits for how many should go out, you may wish to prioritize which campaigns go first.
+Work Order notices, for example, are always sent before Marketing messages.
 Here you can prioritize Marketing messages in relation to each other.

-- Start Date – you may wish to set Marketing Campaigns to start sometime in the future (e.g. for a holiday mailing).
-Set that date here, and then Days Delayed on individual Mailings are based on this date.
+- Start Date – you may wish to set Marketing Campaigns to start sometime in the future (e.g., for a holiday mailing).
+Put that date here, and then Days Delayed on individual Mailings are based on this date.
 Note: Event-Based Campaigns always start on the Event Date.